kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 * Ask the list owner(s) to give you access to **post** to these mailing lists:
    * [kubernetes-announce][k-announce-list] via owner contact form [here][k-announce-request]
 * Development client machine setup:
    * Linux.
 MacOS/Windows are not supported by the scripting today.
+However, running the [release tooling] inside a Linux image on MacOS' docker engine works well.
    * ssh configuration set up for GitHub (either static .ssh/config or ssh agent works)
    * run `gcloud init` using the identity that you had authorized in the prior bullet point
    * git clone and checkout the [k/release repo](https://github.com/kubernetes/release) for the `gcbmgr` and `release-notify` scripts